Shopify/krane/README.md

 * Ruby 2.3+
 * Your cluster must be running Kubernetes v1.10.0 or higher<sup>1</sup>
 * Each app must have a deploy directory containing its Kubernetes templates (see [Templates](#using-templates-and-variables))
+* You must remove the` kubectl.kubernetes.io/last-applied-configuration` annotation from any resources in the namespace that you do not wish to be deleted and which are not included in your deploy directory.
+This annotation is added automatically when you create resources with `kubectl apply`. `kubernetes-deploy` will prune any resources that have this annotation and are not in the deploy directory.<sup>2,3</sup>

 <sup>1</sup> We run integration tests against these Kubernetes versions.
 You can find our
 offical compatibility chart below.
+<sup>2</sup> This requirement can be bypassed with the `--no-prune` option, but it is not recommended.
+<sup>3</sup> Note that kubernetes-deploy will fail if the `ejson-keys` secret is present and contains the `last-applied-configuration` annotation.
+This is done to prevent accidental pruning of your private keys.
+If you need to remove `ejson-keys`, contact your cluster administrator or use `kubectl`, if possible.
+This check is not made when the `--no-prune` flag is set.

 | Kubernetes version | Last officially supported in gem version |
 | :----------------: | :-------------------: |